ortisjulia/Protein-Lifetime-Project/Examples/Example_FastaFile_Bacterial_ProteinSequence/ProteinSequenceFastaFile_BacteriaExample.md

 ## Step 1

 Open Spyder (or any other Python IDE) and run the script.
+Alternatively you can also run the script from the command line using: `python ProteinLifetime.py`.
 This will cause a graphical user interface window to pop up.
 The window will look similar to the one shown in figure 1.

 ![ProteinLifetime](https://user-images.githubusercontent.com/70640998/111024653-3fba0280-83e0-11eb-858e-6c485913f7b5.jpg)

 **Figure 1.** Graphical User Interface (GUI) of the protein lifetime tool.
 You can observe the different options the user can choose regarding type of organism and type of input (either a nucleotide sequence, a protein sequence or a Uniprot accession number).
-You can also see that there are different black boxes to choose how to input the input sequence/accession number.
+You can also see that there are different blank boxes to choose how to input the input sequence/accession number.

 ## Step 2